Choose from 110+ courses

 Prerequisite: Algebra II or Mathematics III

-AP Science
+AP® Science

 AP® Biology

 AP® Biology builds students' understanding of biology on both the micro and macro scales.
 After studying cell biology, students move on to understand how evolution drives the diversity and unity of life.
 Students will examine how living systems store, retrieve, transmit, and respond to information and how organisms utilize free energy.
 The equivalent of an introductory-level college biology course, AP® Biology prepares students for the AP® exam and further study in science, health sciences, and engineering.
+Course does not include the AP® Exam; students can contact their local high school’s AP® Coordinator or the College Board to sign up to take the Exam.

 AP® Chemistry